PacificCommunity/seapodym-codebase/README.md

   Download the precompiled binary release corresponding to your Linux system and gcc versions from [Releases](https://github.com/PacificCommunity/seapodym-codebase/releases/seapodym-4.1/) directory.
 Extract contents of the zip file to a folder _~/seapodym/_.

-  In the **Terminal** window, go to the *example-configs* directory and test that the binaries executes nominally on your computer by executing a small habitat model example
+  In the **Terminal** window, go inside the extracted *bin* folder and type

-    [~]$ cd ~/seapodym/examples-configs/habitat

-    [~]$ ~/seapodym/bin/seapodym_habitats -s habitat.xml

-  The simulation log can be compared with the one provided in sim.out file.
+  [~/seapodym/bin/]$ seapodym -h

+  This command should display the usage instruction and running options of SEAPODYM.

 2. **Building from source**